VarunSinsinwar/Support-Integrity-Auditor/README.md

 Link for streamlit web app:
 ---https://support-integrity-auditor-mars.streamlit.app/

+PLEASE NOTE THAT THE notebook.ipynb HAS SOME WIDGETS WHICH I ADDED DURING TRAINING ON COLAB.
+BUT THEY CANNOT BE VIEWED ON GITHUB, SO IT IS SHOWING INVALID NOTEBOOK.
+THIS FILE CAN BE VIEWED BY DOWNLOADING IT.

 ## Repository Structure & Hybrid Architecture

 To bypass GitHub's file size limits while maintaining standard open-source portability, this repository utilizes a **hybrid storage model**: Lightweight logic, tokenizers, and structural configurations sit directly in this GitHub repo, while the heavy deep learning weights are fetched dynamically at runtime.